galexcode/BigStandiPad2012/README.md

 Features that are different
 ----------------------

+Various UI modes have been eliminated.
+One finger access is possible for all functions needed during performance.

 The metronome and autoscroller are disabled in this release, but all the code is workable.

 > Just add the buttons wherever you'd like them (normally in the bottom center toolbar)